top of page

 • Any feline you adopt from us if over 5 months old will be neutered before they leave.

-• If they are neutered, they will also be micro chipped and registration already set up under the charities details.
+• If they are neutered, they will also be micro chipped and registration already set up under the charities details - Which we will move to your details upon adoption.

 • All cats/kittens under our care is kept up to date with flea & worming treatments and will be protected when you take them home.

-• All cats/kittens start their vaccination course within the week or their arrival at our shelter and some are even fully vaccinated by time they go home.
+• All cats/kittens start their vaccination course within the week of their arrival at our shelter and some are even fully vaccinated by time they go home.
+Please note, we do not routinely vaccinate against FeLV.

 • Every cat/kitten is seen at least once for a thorough checkup by our vet.